raleighlittles/SMS-backup-and-restore-extractor/README.md

 * your whole or partial call history
 * your Contacts ('Address book')

+They provided an online tool to let you view the content of these backups: https://www.synctech.com.au/sms-backup-restore/view-backup/ But that tool doesn't have an easy way to extract the data, which is where this repository comes in.

 I wrote a  Python script to extract data from those backups.
 Right now the script can:

 1. extract the images out of your sent/received MMS messages
 2. create a  de-duplicated call log out of your entire call history
-3.  :construction: (NEW) :construction: extract any saved images, media, or keys from a user's contact files. ie. you chose a custom photo for someone in your contacts, made a backup, and now you want that photo back
+3.  :construction: (NEW) :construction: extract any saved images, media, or keys from a user's contact files. ie. you chose a custom photo for someone in your contacts, made a backup, and now would like to retrieve that contact photo.

 # Details

-## Messages/Backup format
+## Messages & Calls: Backup format

 The app saves backups of your SMS messages, images included, in an xml file that looks like `sms-<timestamp>.xml`.
 The images that were stored as MMS messages are then encoded as [Base64](https://en.wikipedia.org/wiki/Base64).